-Good cover will protect you in case you become ill, have an accident, lose your belongings or are the victim of crime while on holiday.
+Good cover will protect you in case you become ill, have an accident, lose your belongings, or are the victim of a crime while on holiday.

-In addition, travel insurance will cover you in the event that you have to cancel or cut your trip short, preventing you from losing all the money you’ve spent on it.
+In addition, travel insurance will cover you if you have to cancel or cut your trip short, preventing you from losing all the money you’ve spent on it.

 What should my travel insurance policy for Cyprus include?

 A good travel insurance policy for Cyprus should include the following:

 Cover for your repatriation to the UK, should this be necessary

 Cover for cancelling or curtailing your holiday in an emergency

 Delay and missed departure cover - in case events out of your control (such as extreme weather) cause you to miss your plane